Presbyterian-Church-of-Coventry/pcc-website/content/sermons/2024-12-from-the-cradle-to-the-cross.md

 ---
-title: From the cradle to the cross
+title: From the Cradle To The Cross
 series: Mark
 preacher: will-snyder
 date: 2024-12-22